webrasa/terrenos-frontend/README.md

-# Nextless.js frontend
+# Nextless.js frontend for SaaS 🚀

-Nextless.js frontend code for marketing website and user dashboard.
+Nextless.js frontend code for marketing website and user dashboard for your SaaS.
 It includes example code to build a Todo SaaS application.
 The landing page includes 9 components blocks: Navbar, Hero, Features, VerticalFeatures, Testimonial, Pricing, FAQ, Banner and Footer.
 All components are highly customizable so you can modify to meet your requirements.

-The Dashboard displays all Todo created by the user in the table component.
+The Dashboard displays all Todos created by the user in the table component.
 It also comes up with CRUD operation: you can create, read, update and delete a Todo with the provided code.
 And the most important things, the frontend is integrated to Stripe with some backend help.

 ### Requirements